slatedocs/slate/source/includes/_endpoint-deck.md

 exported as a standalone embeddable result.

 An analysis is defined by a _query_, _query environment_, and _display settings_.
-To save an analysis, `POST` these to a deck.
+To save an analysis, `POST` these to a deck as a new slide.

 <aside class="notice">
 Analysis queries are described in detail in the